jesse-jared-collab/jesse-jared-collab.github.io/publications.md

 "[Explanation, Justification, and Egalitarianism](https://link.springer.com/article/10.1007/s11229-021-03222-4){:target="_blank"}." (forthcoming) _Synthese_.

+>Suppose that there is some existing inequality that cannot be justified.
+Many egalitarians would conclude that this inequality is unjust.
+But why think that an inequality is unjust absent justification?
+In other words, why presume that inequality demands justification (in a way that equality does not)?
+This paper answers these questions by arguing that there is a consistent parallelism between the properties of justification and the properties of _explanation_ such that one can infer that any property of explanation has a counterpart property of justification.
+It then presents two properties of explanation, the justificatory analogs of which vindicate the egalitarian presumption.

 "[Does Initial Appropriation Create New Obligations?](http://jesp.org/index.php/jesp/article/view/952){:target="_blank"}" (2020) _The Journal of Ethics and Social Philosophy_ 17(2): 228-38.

+>The standard libertarian position is that people can convert unowned resources into private property via acts of initial appropriation.
+However, this view seemingly grants people a problematic moral power to impose new duties on others without their consent.
+In reply to this objection, Bas van der Vossen has argued that initial appropriation does not impose new duties on others; rather, it changes the particular requirements of their already-existing duties.
+This makes appropriation of a kind with various unproblematic actions like growing out ones hair.
+When a person grows out new hair, people gain a new requirement to not touch this hair without her consent.
+However, this is not a new duty but, rather, an implication of the already-existing duty to not touch a person’s body without consent.
+Similarly, van der Vossen contends that appropriation’s imposed requirements simply follow from an already-existing duty to respect appropriators’ property claims.
+He thereby concludes that there is nothing uniquely problematic about initial appropriation.
+Against his reply, this paper argues that unproblematic acts like hair growing _do not_ impose new requirements on others.
+Thus, even if appropriation does not impose new general duties, it is still uniquely allows people to impose novel requirements on people without their consent.
+Special skepticism of the power to appropriate therefore remains warranted.

 "[An Anarchist Interpretation of Marx's 'Ability to Needs' Principle](/files/AANP.pdf){:target="_blank"}."
 (2020) _The Journal of Value Inquiry_.
 54(2): 325-43.

+Marx famously declared that, under communism, goods and services would flow from each person according to her ability to each according to her needs.
+Interestingly, this slogan has been embraced by a number of prominent anarchists who otherwise reject Marx’s views.
+This paper explains this phenomenon by arguing that there is a distinctive anarchist interpretation of Marx’s “ability to needs” principle: goods and services ought to be provided unconditionally.
+The paper then argues that this interpretation is entailed by the proposition that freedom diminishment is (at least prima facie) morally objectionable.

 "[Community as Socialist Value](/files/Community.pdf){:target="_blank"}."
 (2019) _Public Affairs Quarterly_ 33(3): 215-42.